Resolution reintroduced to designate May as National Asthma Awareness Month

 Related

-How many companies in cities across Kings County received FDA citations in October?
+FDA: 7 companies in cities within Kings County received 21 citations in 2025

-There was one company in a city associated with Kings County that received FDA citations as a result of one inspection conducted in the county in October, according to reports from the U.S. Food and Drug Administration (FDA).
+There were seven companies in cities associated with Kings County that received FDA citations as a result of seven inspections conducted in the county in 2025, according to reports from the U.S. Food and Drug Administration (FDA).

-There was one company in a city associated with Kings County that received an FDA inspection in October, according to the U.S. Food and Drug Administration.
+There were 11 companies in cities associated with Kings County that received 11 FDA inspections in 2025, according to the U.S. Food and Drug Administration.

 Trending